 - Membership in the online global community for all participants of U.S. government sponsored exchange programs (such as the Fulbright program).
 International Exchange Alumni website

-- A Fulbright Selection Committee will interview all candidates, in person, on specific dates.
-All candidates will be informed of their interview appointment with the Selection Committee by email.
-Interviews last for about 15 to 20 minutes.
-Interviews are conducted in English and physical presence is mandatory.
-SKYPE and e-mail interviews will not be considered.
+- A Fulbright Selection Committee will interview short-listed candidates on a specific date.
+Candidates will be informed of their interview appointments with the Selection Committee by email.
+Interviews last for about 15 minutes, are conducted in English, and are held virtually.

 - Candidates will be informed of their nomination status on the day following the end of the interview cycle.
 Candidates will be designated as ‘primary’, ‘alternate’, or ‘non-selected’.
-Alternate candidates remain on standby until review and finalization of the overall budget.
+Alternate candidates remain on standby until the overall budget is reviewed and finalized.

-- Contact and affiliation agreement with U.S. educational and/or cultural organizations is the sole responsibility of each applicant.
+- Contact and affiliation agreements with U.S. educational and/or cultural organizations are the sole responsibility of each applicant.

-- The Foundation's Board of Directors will review and re-evaluate the eligibility of the grant should the affiliated institution change.
+- The Foundation's Board of Directors will review and re-evaluate the eligibility of a grant should the affiliated institution change.

 - Candidates selected for a Fulbright grant are required to submit a medical history and examination report before their grants can be finalized.
 The Fulbright office will provide the necessary Medical Health Form.

-- Fulbright grant recipients will be responsible for making their own travel arrangements in accordance with Fulbright Travel Policies & Regulations.
+- Fulbright grant recipients are responsible for making their own travel arrangements in accordance with Fulbright Travel Policies & Regulations.

 - Candidates selected must provide the Foundation with proof of sufficient financial resources, in addition to the Fulbright award, before the issuance of a J-1 visa.